utakamo/oasis/README.md

 After applying the settings, if the user can access the WebUI, they will be notified in the Oasis chat screen to finalize the configuration change suggested by the AI.
 The user can press the Finalize button to approve the configuration change, or press the Rollback button to reject it.
 <img width="946" alt="Image" src="https://github.com/user-attachments/assets/081313e4-e3ad-405f-a75b-ff4a46c83684" />
 > [!IMPORTANT]
 > After a configuration change, if the user does not press the Finalize or Rollback button within 5 minutes (default), the configuration will automatically rollback (Rollback monitoring).
 This ensures that even if there was a configuration error that caused a brick, the system will return to the original, normal settings.
 Note: If the OpenWrt device is powered off during the rollback monitoring period, the rollback monitoring will resume upon restart.

+## System Message List
+In Oasis, users can create and save system messages to use when starting a chat with AI.
+System messages are preloaded data used by AI to respond to the user.
+For example, add a message like the following as a system message to instruct the AI to interpret English and Japanese.

 ## How to install only oasis
 Dependency: lua-curl-v3